nailuj843/BeesBeesBees/README.md

     │       └── ForagerBee
     │          └── RetiredForagerBee

 As you can see in the diagram above, all bees start out as a Grub, grow into Bees and are then assigned their specific jobs and tasks among other charactersitics.
-This means that characteristics are inhereted from the classes above (although they can be modified on the current class level).
+This means that characteristics are inherited from the classes above (although they can be modified on the current class level).

 ### Resources
 * [Giraffe Maker - a Hack Reactor repo on inheritance patterns](https://github.com/hackreactor/giraffeMaker)